nuejs/nue/packages/www/docs/single-page-apps.md

 # Single-page apps
-Single-page applications (SPAs) in Nue are dynamic web apps that run entirely in the browser.
-Unlike content-focused apps that generate static pages, SPAs use client-side routing and state management to create fluid, app-like experiences without page reloads.
+Single-page applications (SPAs) are dynamic apps that run in the browser.
+Unlike content-focused apps that generate static pages, SPAs use client-side rendering and state management to create app-like experiences without page reloads.

 ## Getting started